boa-dev/boa-dev.github.io/_posts/2022-03-01-boa-open-collective.md

 Being able to receive financial contributions won't directly show a change in Boa development, but depending on how much funding we get, we are already planning next steps.
 Having more motivated contributors would be the first step.
-We all want to spend more of our free time in boa, and receiving a financial compensation for it is definitely makin the team members eager to continue contributing.
+We all want to spend more of our free time in boa, and receiving a financial compensation for it is definitely making the team members eager to continue contributing.

 But that is not our only idea.
 We would like to create a reproducible benchmarking platform.
 Currently, we just use GitHub